Kim 500 Milyar İster?

 Kim 500 Milyar İster?
 (English translation: Who wants 500 thousand million?) was a Turkish game show based on the original British format of Who Wants to Be a Millionaire?.
-The show was hosted by the Turkish actor Kenan Işik.
+The show was hosted by the Turkish actor Kenan Işık.
 The main goal of the game was to win TL 500 billion (500,000 YTL after 2005 redenomination) by answering 15 multiple-choice questions correctly.
 There were three lifelines - fifty fifty, phone a friend and ask the audience.
 It was shown on Show TV and Kanal D.